HosseinHasanPour/caffe-stochastic-depth/README.md

 This implementation is a work in progress.
 It currently has a working example of a 54 resblock convolutional neural network.
 This network is identical to the networks specified in the stochastic depth paper.
 It uses a linear resblock survival rate from 1.0 to 0.5 from resblocks 1 to 54 respectively and runs on the cifar10 dataset.

+I have graphs of my results from training this network at the bottom of this readme (in progress).

 ## Getting Started

 Follow the standard caffe installation procedure specified here: http://caffe.berkeleyvision.org/installation.html.
 You'll also have to prepare and preprocess the cifar10 dataset.

+The solver and net prototxts are in the folder `examples/stochastic_depth`.
+The solver is `solver54.prototxt`, and the nets are in `residual_train54.prototxt` and `residual_test54.prototxt`.
+Remember to change the location of the database in the layer prototxt files to point to your cifar10 installation.

-To run the example, run the command ___ from the caffe root directory.
+To run the example, run the command `./build/tools/caffe train --solver=examples/stochastic_depth/solver54.prototxt` from the caffe root directory.

+#### Preprocessing the Cifar10 Dataset (in progress)
+To get the same results that I got you'll have to preprocess the data in the same way.

 ## Implementation